ueberdosis/tiptap/docs/src/docPages/api/extensions/dropcursor.md

 # Dropcursor
-This extension loads the [ProseMirror Gapcursor plugin](https://github.com/ProseMirror/prosemirror-gapcursor) by Marijn Haverbeke, which adds a gap for the cursor in places that don’t allow regular selection.
-For example, after a table at the end of a document.
+This extension loads the [ProseMirror Dropcursor plugin](https://github.com/ProseMirror/prosemirror-dropcursor) by Marijn Haverbeke, which shows a cursor at the drop position when something is dragged over the editor.

 Note that tiptap is renderless, but the dropcursor needs CSS for its appearance.
 The default CSS is added to the usage example below.